The SN 2023ixf Progenitor in M101: I. Infrared Variability: Discussion

 \subsection{Estimates of the progenitor's initial mass and mass-loss rate}

 We use the period of 1091~d derived above (Sect.~\ref{sec:analysis}) and the period-$M_{K}$ (PL) relation{\footnote{$M_{K}=(-3.38\pm0.27)\times\log(P)+(-1.32\pm0.75)$}} for RSGs from \citet{Soraisam-2018} to compute the absolute magnitude of the progenitor candidate in $K$-band.
 This method, which is fundamentally different from the widely used SED fitting, provides an estimate of the luminosity of the star that does not rely on using extinction information or the distance to the host galaxy.
-We thus obtain a value of $M_{K}=-11.58\pm0.12$~mag.
-It is to be noted that the uncertainties of the two parameters (slope and intercept) of the PL relation of \citet{Soraisam-2018} are almost perfectly anti-correlated.
-We have made use of this fact in the calculation of the final uncertainty of our $M_{K}$ estimate here.
+We thus obtain a value of $M_{K}=-11.58\pm0.31$~mag. \citet{Soraisam-2018} noted a dispersion of 0.29~mag around their period-$M_{K}$ relation.
+We have included this as well as the uncertainty in our derived period in the calculation of the final uncertainty of our $M_{K}$ estimate here.
+We note that we obtain values of $M_{K}$ that agree with our estimate within the uncertainties when using other published PL relations for RSGs \citep[e.g.,][]{Kiss-2006, Yang-SMC}.
+This may be expected since the PL relation for RSGs appears to be universal (cf.~Fig.~7 of \citealt{Soraisam-2018}).

+\citet{Jencson_2023ixf} report a foreground-extinction-corrected and phase-weighted mean absolute magnitude of $M_{K}=-10.7$~mag directly computed from the observed light curve.
+This value is not corrected for CSM extinction, which is likely to be significant for the progenitor candidate.
+In addition, it will be sensitive to uncertainties in distance and interstellar extinction estimates.
+Nevertheless, it can be considered as a lower limit for the actual $M_{K}$, and thus, our brighter $M_{K}$ value is consistent with their result.

 Taking into account this high value of $K$-band absolute brightness, as well as its near- and mid-IR colors ($[3.6]-[4.5]\approx0.3$~mag, $J-K\approx1.8$~mag), the assumed progenitor of SN~2023ixf seems to be among the most luminous RSG stars (for comparison, see the results of large-scale AGB/RSG surveys in nearby galaxies by \citealt{Boyer_2015,Grady-2020,Massey_2023}).
 In the SPIRITS sample analyzed by \citet{Bond_2022}, there are some objects (e.g., 15ahg, 15wt) with mid-IR light-curve periods and amplitudes, absolute magnitudes, and colors similar to that of the progenitor of SN~2023ixf; these objects are found to be mostly similar to dusty OH/IR stars by the authors.
 Such objects are known to undergo intensive mass-loss during the so-called {\em superwind} phase \citep{Iben-1983}. \citet{Jencson_2023ixf} have shown via comparison of the progenitor candidate's SED with superwind-based models from \citet{Davies-2022} that it likely underwent such a phase of enhanced mass-loss (rather than an outburst) over the final decades of its life.